TSS Certification Process - TSB 2000 Standard

 The opportunity for active membership in various professional

-organizations and research based working groups is in keeping with the
+organizations and research based working groups, is in keeping with the

 TSB “Statement of Intent”, and is strongly encouraged.

-TSS designates
+TSS certification designates

 are encouraged to seek membership in professional organizations that